Ifiri800/lanyan19.github.io/README.md

-# What factors significantly impact and determine whether a movie is successful?
+# What factors significantly impact and determine a mobie's success?

 ##### **Laura Anyanwu, Claire Lee, and Su'ad Mohamud**